 Related Topic – Is Python Pass by Reference or Value?

-Here are some simple steps to create a variable in Python.
-It will also be good to understand how Python instantiates a variable for programmers to use them efficiently.
+Here are some simple steps to declare a variable in Python.
+Later, you should also understand how Python instantiates a variable for programmers to use them efficiently.

 1. Variables don’t require declaration.
 However, you must initialize them before use.
 Check this example.